 In the coming decade, craft beer fans should indeed expect to see many of their favorite breweries change hands.
 In some cases, that may involve a transition from father or mother to son or daughter, but in many others, as with many other closely held corporations, outside suitors will be the best or only possibilities.
 While we do not know what the purchase of Otter Creek holds for its brewery, employees, and brands, let alone those of Long Trail, this sort of business consolidation will quickly become routine in this industry of nearly 1500 small, often family run breweries.

-22 Responses to “Welcome to the Age of Craft Brewery Consolidation: Long Trail To Buy Otter Creek Brewing…”
+One thought on “Welcome to the Age of Craft Brewery Consolidation: Long Trail To Buy Otter Creek Brewing…

 So the company’s saved.
 The beer continues.
 And now Tom has to find a new exit strategy, just as he was beginning to enjoy retirement.